 Intellectualism offers a compelling way of describing the world, but prefers to narrow in and make essential, what is inevitably multifaceted.
 This is why academics specialize, and focus narrowly.
-Rational thinking is a powerful, mechanistic function of the mind.
+Rational thinking is a powerful function of the mind.
 It can determine likely scenarios, compute and define.
-Feeling adds a sense of value, purpose and personal connection.
+However, it is feeling that adds a sense of value, purpose and personal connection.
 The tendency of those who are overly rational is to neglect the personal.

-These sorts of detached mind games are often associated with a certain psychological pattern known in Jungian psychology as the Peur Aeternus.
-This “eternal youth” type has great difficulty accepting the reality of living, and pursue ways of avoiding life.
+These sorts of detached mind games are often associated with a certain psychological pattern known in Jungian psychology as the peur aeternus.
+This “eternal youth” type has great difficulty accepting the reality of living, and pursues ways of avoiding life.
 In this essay I will mainly focus on the male pattern, as associated with Benatar, however, the ideas generally apply to women as well.

 One pattern of this sort, is to use intellectualizations and lofty philosophy to escape engaging, or committing to life.
 Poignantly, people stunted in this way, have a hidden wish for suicide — that is if life becomes to unbearable — which is explicitly stated as a commitment in Benatar’s system.